Traditional and Modern Girl Scouts Cookie Recipes

 - Chocolate-based filled one

-Of all these five cookie classics, Thin Mints and Trefoils still remain favourites till today.
+Of all these five cookie classics, Thin Mints and Trefoils still remain favorites till today.

 "Cream butter and sugar in a bowl.
 Beat in the eggs and cream.

-Sift the dry mix into the wet ingredients and mix thoroughly into dough.
+Sift the dry mix into the wet ingredients and mix thoroughly into a dough.